 This page tries to collect the most useful readings for non-modeling experts to get them introduced to the world of modeling, model-driven development,… These are not deep technical papers but articles that present some of the important modeling/MDD/MDE/MDA/… concepts/methods/theories/… and discuss their benefits/drawbacks in a way that (I believe) engage the readers and satisfy his/her curiosity.

-The top 10 list starts with three initial proposals.
+The top 10 list starts with these initial proposals.
 Feel free to recommend new additions to the list!!

 - “Coding for the Code – Can models provide the DNA for software development?” by Friedrich Steimann and Thomas Kühne.
 I renamed and summarized this article in the blog post: MDD discussion with Dr. Pro and Dr. Con